Two sided ergodic singular control and mean field game for diffusions: Mean-field Game Problem

+is monotone, thus concluding that the root of this map is unique. \end{proof} \begin{remark} Condition $\mathrm(C_2)$ is a condition on differences of value functions.
+In particular, if we assume $\pi_2 \in C^2((-\infty,a_0) \times \mathbb{R}) $, $f$ defined in the introduction of the section is increasing and $L(a)$ is increasing, then the first inequality in condition $\mathrm(C_2)$ holds if $\pi_2$ has negative cross second derivative in $(-\infty, a_0) \times \mathbb{R}$ which is equivalent to the function

+being submodular (see Example $2$ of \cite[Assumption 2.9]{DFFN}).
+A similar analysis can be made with the second inequality (the function in this case is supermodular). \end{remark} In the particular case of a diffusion without drift, the conditions of the previous proposition are satisfied under the following simple conditions. \begin{corollary} Suppose that the cost function factorizes as in Assumption \ref{assumption35}.
+Assume furthermore that $g$ is unbounded, convex and with minimum at zero, and the diffusion process \eqref{sde} has no drift.
+Then, 1mm {\rm(a)} the function $\rho(a)$ is defined as the unique solution of the equation $h(a)=h(b)$, with $a \leq 0 \leq b$, and there exists an equilibrium point, 1mm {\rm(b)} if the function $h(R(a,\rho(a)))$ is strictly decreasing for $a\leq 0$, the equilibrium is unique. \end{corollary} \begin{proof} Take $a_0= 0 $.
+We have that $\pi_1(b,R(a,b))=\pi_2 (a,R(a,b))$ is equivalent to the equality $g(b)=g(a)$, thus from the fact that $g$ is convex with a minimum at zero, the restriction of $g$ to $x<0$ is an invertible function, denote it by $g_{\vert_{(-\infty,0)}}$, and we can define

-{\rm(b)} If the function $g(R(a,\rho(a)))$ is strictly decreasing in the half-negative line, the equilibrium is unique. \end{corollary} \begin{proof} The form of $\rho$ follows from the fact that the drift vanishes.
-Taking $a_0= 0 $ part (a) follows from the fact $\rho(0)=0$ and condition $(C_1)$ above is fulfilled.
-Condition $(C_2)$ is verified, the first two statements follow from the monotonicity of $h$ and $a \rightarrow g(a,R(a))$, the third integral condition is automatic as $(a_0,\rho(a_0))=\emptyset$. \end{proof}
+We conclude part (a) from the fact $\rho(0)=0$ and condition $(C_1)$ and is fulfilled.
+Condition $(C_2)$ is verified, the first two statements follow from the monotonicity of $h$ and $a \rightarrow g(a,R(a))$ because the inequalites can be rewritten as: